dogle-scottlogic/big-data/cassandra-vs-mariadb/README.md

 - DATA_FILE_PATH = Where the system expects to find the data.json file
 - EVENT_GEN_MODE = The mode to run the event generator in. 'fixed' runs a set number of events one after the other, 'random' creates random events until the 'stop' command is run
 - NUM_FIXED_EVENTS = the number of each event type to generate when running in 'fixed' mode
-- DELETE_CHANCE =  Deletes can be weighted to occure less frequently.
+- DELETE_CHANCE =  Deletes can be weighted to occur less frequently.
 This var sets the chance that the system will generate a DELETE event. e.g. 5 = 1 in 5 chance.
 - QUEUE_NAME = Name of the Rabbit MQ queue to connect to*
 - HOST_NAME = The host the queue should use*
-- DURABLE = Dont forget the queue if rabbitMQ crashes*
+- DURABLE = Don't forget the queue if rabbitMQ crashes*
 - EXCLUSIVE = Queue can only be accessed by current connection*
 - AUTO_DELETE = exchange is deleted when all queues have finished using it*
 - EXCHANGE = exchange where the message is sent: default (Empty string) and amq.direct
 - MAX_PRICE = The maximum price of a hat
 - MIN_PRICE = The minimum price of a hat
-- MAX_WEIGHT = The maximim weight of a hat
+- MAX_WEIGHT = The maximum weight of a hat
-- MIN_WEIGHT = The minimim weight of a hat
+- MIN_WEIGHT = The minimum weight of a hat
 **\* Only applicable if using RabbitMQ**

-Settings in application.conf can be set programatically via the *Settings* class.
+Settings in application.conf can be set programmatically via the *Settings* class.

 #### Running
 To run the data generator from the command line interface run: